 Speak to an Educational Advisor about our accounting programs today. >

 Brighton College has partnered with the National Payroll Institute (NPI) to deliver the Payroll Compliance Practitioner Certification (PCP).
-The CPA’s PCP certification is the foundation for a career in payroll.
+The NPI’s PCP certification is the foundation for a career in payroll.
 Gain an in-depth understanding of the legislative requirements to keep your organization compliant throughout the annual payroll cycle.
 When you get certified, you join a growing community of supportive professionals and gain access to the resources you need to stay current and compliant.

 PCP designation requires three core courses, one transfer of credit and one year of weighted, related work experience.
 Please see the requirements in completion order listed below.

 All PCP courses, including the Introduction to Accounting transfer credit course, require a passing grade of 65%.
 For more information visit www.payroll.ca, or email the Professional Accreditation Department at firstname.lastname@example.org.